MicrosoftDocs/learn/learn-pr/wwl-azure/design-application-architecture/includes/4-design-event-hub-messaging-solution.md

 ### Things to know about Azure Event Hubs

-[Azure Event Hubs](/azure/event-hubs/event-hubs-about) is a fully managed, real-time data ingestion service.
+[Azure Event Hubs](/azure/event-hubs/event-hubs-about) is a fully managed, big data streaming platform and event ingestion service.
 Let's review the characteristics of the service:

 - Azure Event Hubs supports real time data ingestion and microservices batching on the same stream.